-Sedition trial linked to Jordan palace drama kicks off
+Defense lawyer: Not guilty pleas in Jordan sedition trial

-AMMAN, Jordan (AP) — A former top adviser to King Abdullah II and a relative of the monarch went on trial at Jordan’s state security court on Monday, state media reported.
-The two face sedition and incitement charges revolving around an unprecedented public rift in the royal family.
+AMMAN, Jordan (AP) — A former top adviser to King Abdullah II and a relative of the monarch pleaded not guilty Monday to sedition and incitement charges, a defense lawyer said.

+The highly anticipated trial was held under tight security and was closed to the media.

+The charges revolve around an unprecedented public rift in the traditionally discreet royal family.
 The defendants are accused of conspiring with a senior royal — Prince Hamzah, a half-brother of the king — to foment unrest against the monarch while soliciting foreign help.

-The trial began under tight security and was closed to the media.

 Hamzah is not facing charges, with the king having said the royal family is handling the matter privately.
-Yet he is the central figure in the highly anticipated trial and defense attorneys said they plan to call him to the stand.
+Yet he is the central figure in the case, and defense attorneys said they plan to call him to the stand.

 Since the drama erupted into the open in early April, with Hamzah being placed under house arrest, clashing narratives have swirled around the popular prince.
 He is either a champion of ordinary Jordanians suffering from economic mismanagement and corruption, or a disgruntled royal who never forgave Abdullah for taking away his title of crown prince in 2004.

-The indictment, leaked to state-linked media and expected to be read in court Monday, alleges Hamzah was driven by personal ambition and determined to become king.
+The indictment, read in court Monday, alleges Hamzah was driven by personal ambition and determined to become king.
 It says the prince and the two defendants — Sharif Hassan bin Zaid, a royal, and Bassem Awadallah, a former royal adviser — conspired to stir discontent.

 Awadallah, who has Jordanian, U.S. and Saudi citizenship, held senior posts in Jordan, including head of the royal court and planning minister.
 Later, he served as the king’s official envoy to Saudi Arabia and has close ties to Saudi Arabia’s powerful crown prince, Mohammed bin Salman.